Ozzie Albies Player Props: Braves vs. Marlins

 Ozzie Albies At The Plate

-- Albies has two doubles, five home runs and four walks while hitting .244.
+- Albies has two doubles, a triple, five home runs and four walks while batting .253.

-- Looking at the 22 games he has played this year, he's hit a long ball in five of them (22.7%), and in 5.4% of his trips to the plate.
+- Looking at the 23 games he has played this year, he's hit a long ball in five of them (21.7%), and in 5.2% of his trips to the dish.

-- In nine games this season (40.9%), Albies has picked up an RBI, and in six of those games (27.3%) he had more than one.
-He has also driven in three or more of his team's runs in two contests.
+- In 43.5% of his games this season, Albies has had at least one RBI.
+He's picked up more than one in 30.4% and driven in three or more of his team's runs in three contests.

-- In eight of 22 games this season, he has scored, including multiple runs once.
+- He has scored at least one run eight times this season (34.8%), including one multi-run game.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.